The York Water Company Announces Proposed Public Offering of Common Stock

-YORK, Pennsylvania, March 31, 2022 (GLOBE NEWSWIRE) -- The York Water Company (“York Water” or the “Company”) ( YORW), a provider of water and wastewater utility services, announced today a proposed public offering of 825,000 shares of its common stock.
-York Water are offering all of the shares.
-In addition, York Water intends to grant the underwriters a 30-day option to purchase up to an additional 123,750 shares of its common stock.
+YORK, Pa., April 01, 2022 (GLOBE NEWSWIRE) -- The York Water Company (“York Water” or the “Company”) ( YORW), a provider of water and wastewater utility services, announced today the pricing of its previously announced underwritten public offering of common stock.
+York Water priced an offering of 975,600 shares of its common stock at a price to the public of $41 per share.
+The aggregate gross proceeds from the offering are expected to be approximately $40 million, before deducting the underwriting discounts and commissions payable by York Water.
+York Water has granted the underwriters a 30-day option to purchase up to 146,340 additional shares of its common stock at the public offering price, less underwriting discounts, and commissions.

 York Water intends to use the net proceeds from the offering for general corporate purposes, including our capital investment program, repayment of outstanding indebtedness, and potential acquisitions.

-The proposed offering will be made pursuant to an effective shelf registration statement filed with the Securities and Exchange Commission (the “SEC”) on Form S-3 (Registration No. 333-259809).
+The offering is being made pursuant to an effective shelf registration statement filed with the Securities and Exchange Commission (the “SEC”) on Form S-3 (Registration No. 333-259809).

 This press release shall not constitute an offer to sell or a solicitation of an offer to buy, nor shall there be any sale of any securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.